The Jenufa Quartet

 Rosalie Seinstra

-Naomi Peters plays a 'père' Bernadel built in 1831.
-Mintje van Lier plays a violin from Johannes Fransiscus Cuypers (1812), lent by the Nationaal Muziekinstrumenten Fonds.
-Marjolein Dispa plays a viola of Domenicus Busan from 1780.
-Rosalie Seinstra plays a cello built around the year 1900 with a bow from H.R.
+Naomi Peters plays a ‘père’ Bernadel violin which was built in 1831.
+Mintje van Lier plays a violin which was built by Johannes Franciscus Cuypers (1812), which has been loaned to her by the Nationaal Muziekinstrumenten Fonds (The National Musical Instrument Fund).
+Marjolein Dispa plays a viola from Domenicus Busan which was built in 1780.
+Rosalie Seinstra plays a cello built around the year 1900 and uses a bow made by H.R.
 Pfretschner.